taufei/mynutshahaFrakitsIsAFart/src/docs/Modding The Engine/Creating songs/Chart Editor Features.md

 <img src="Chart Editor Features-14.png"/>

 Editing metadata information, is also self-explanatory, though you can notice this menu is similar to what you've seen in <a href="./index.md">Creating songs</a>, so this should be easy to figure out.
-Though you might also notice there's a new option, <b>Custom Values</b>.
-These are extra values that let's you set certain values specifically for the song <i>(for example, crediting someone for a song)</i>.
+Though you might also notice there's a new option, **Custom Values**.
+These are extra values that let's you set certain values specifically for the song *(for example, crediting someone for a song)*.
 This will be covered in <a href="../Scripting/PlayState Scripts/Gameplay Scripts.md">Gameplay Scripts</a>.

 ## Saving.